jitsi/lib-jitsi-meet/doc/e2ee.md

 ### Packet format

+We are using a variant of [SFrame](https://tools.ietf.org/html/draft-omara-sframe-00) that uses a trailer instead of a header.
+We call it JFrame.
+`
 These transformations use AES-GCM (with a 128 bit key; we could have used 256 bits but since the keys are short-lived decided against it) and the webcrypto API: